Step 1: Take Samples

 Step 2: Match Solution Colors to the pH Chart

 Dark green indicates alkaline soil, bright green is neutral, and yellow or orange indicates acidic soil.

 It's true: time spent upfront reduces the time you'll spend later weeding and maintaining.
 Follow these steps to prepare your garden plot properly.

-- Fun Facts About Garden Soil By: Lynn Coulter
+- The 411 on Soil Types By: Lynn Coulter

 - Growing Veggies?
 Test for Nutrients, pH Levels, Toxins By: Meagan Francis